Convex-Dev/design/cad/006_memory/README.md

 This is for the following reasons:

 - Creates additional memory supply over time, reflecting improved storage and peer capabilities
-- Ensures there is no hard memory supply limit that might otherwise prevent futire growth
+- Ensures there is no hard memory supply limit that might otherwise prevent future growth
 - Reduces the incentive for memory hoarding, since it will tend to penalise holders of excess memory allowances

 ## Incentives